ucbepic/docetl/docs/index.md

 ## Getting Started

-To get started with docetl:
+To get started with DocETL:

 1. Install the package (see [installation](installation.md) for detailed instructions)
 2. Define your pipeline in a YAML file
-3. Run your pipeline using the docetl command-line interface
+3. Run your pipeline using the DocETL command-line interface

-## Why Should I Use docetl?
+## Why Should I Use DocETL?

-docetl is the ideal choice when you're looking to **maximize correctness and output quality** for complex tasks over a collection of documents or unstructured datasets.
-You should consider using docetl if:
+DocETL is the ideal choice when you're looking to **maximize correctness and output quality** for complex tasks over a collection of documents or unstructured datasets.
+You should consider using DocETL if:

 - You want to perform semantic processing on a collection of data
 - You have complex tasks that you want to represent via map-reduce (e.g., map over your documents, then group by the result of your map call & reduce)